Durvalumab Earns Priority Review, Breakthrough Status in Gastric Cancer

 Furthermore, an overall survival (OS) trend favored durvalumab (HR, 0.78; 95% CI, 0.62-0.97; P = .025).

-“This priority review reinforces the potential for a perioperative approach with [durvalumab] to transform care for patients with early gastric and [GEJ] cancers, who frequently [have] disease recurrence or progression even after curative-intent surgery and perioperative chemotherapy.
+“This priority review reinforces the potential for a perioperative approach with [durvalumab] to transform care for patients with early gastric and [GEJ] cancers who frequently [have] disease recurrence or progression even after curative-intent surgery and perioperative chemotherapy.
 This novel treatment is the only immunotherapy-based regimen to show a statistically significant reduction in the risk of progression, recurrence, or death in this setting and, if approved, is poised to change the clinical paradigm,” Susan Galbraith, executive vice president of oncology research and development at AstraZeneca, said in the news release.1

 In the durvalumab and placebo arms, the median age was 62 years (range, 26-84) vs 63 years (range, 28-83).
-A total of 69% vs 75% of the respective arms were male, 81% vs 81% were not from Asia, and 71% vs 77% had an ECOG performance score of 0.
+A total of 69% vs 75% of the respective arms were men, 81% vs 81% were not from Asia, and 71% vs 77% had an ECOG performance score of 0.
 The most common tumor site was gastric (68% vs 67%), most patients had non-T4 cancer (75% vs 75%), and most had node-positive status (69% vs 70%).
-Furthermore, most patients had a PD-L1 expression of 1% or greater (90% vs 90%), intestinal histology (52% vs 50%), and non-microsatellite instability (MSI)–high cancer (64% vs 65%).
+Furthermore, most patients had a PD-L1 expression of 1% or greater (90% vs 90%), intestinal histology (52% vs 50%), and cancer that was not microsatellite instability high (64% vs 65%).

 The primary end point of the trial was EFS.
 Secondary end points included OS, pathologic complete response, DFS, and safety.